yilverdeja/canto-numbers/README.md

   - [ ] math
 - [ ] Add a Learn Page for each category
 - [ ] Create custom game settings for more personalized approach
+  - [ ] Add Timed Game Setting
+  - [ ] Select Different Options
+  - [ ] Play by inputting number, or by selecting choice
 - [ ] User Profiles to save data

 ## Contribution